enkidevs/curriculum/lua/roblox-studio/properties-i/brick-color-i.md

 ## Revision

-I want to change my part to "Bright Blue".
-To do so, I'll write the following code:
+To change the part to "Bright Blue", the following code should be written:

 ```lua
 partVariable.BrickColor = ???.???